ChemaMD/ThesisFran/README.md

 - To cite the thesis as a whole OR to cite contents from Chapter 4:
 > **Epigenetic regulation of annelid development and life cycle evolution.**
-> Francisco M. Martín-Zamora.
+> Francisco Manuel Martín Zamora.
 October 2023.
-Queen Mary University of London.
+Queen Mary University of London (London, United Kingdom).

 - To cite contents from Chapter 1:
 > **Functional genomics in Spiralia.**